k-farruh/academic-kickstart/content/project/intellekt_trans/intellekt_trans.md

 image:
   caption: intellekt_trans logo
   focal_point: Smart
 summary: Intelligent rail system transportation summit.
-As one of the members of the Organizing Committee of the intelligent rail system transportation summit, the organization participated in the summit and attended the meeting.
+As one of the Organizing Committee members of the intelligent rail system transportation summit, the organization participated in the summit and attended the meeting..
 tags:
 - Other
 title: IntellektTrans